-The manual is designed to provide a basic understanding of child protection in the context of Indonesia's palm oil industry, and to provide guidance on identifying and mitigating risks to children.
+The manual is designed to provide a basic understanding of child protection in the context of Malaysia's oil palm industry, and to provide guidance on identifying and mitigating risks to children.
 The manual is divided into three sections:

-Section I starts with a background on children's rights and child protection issues in Indonesia's palm oil industry and defines important concepts.
+Section I starts with a background on children's rights and child protection issues in Malaysia's oil palm industry and defines important concepts.